kadiks/social_media_post_builder/README.md

   - [ ] fix scale image issue
   - [ ] fix image display delay
 - [ ] Upload image from computer
+- [ ] Load an image based on the settings.json
+- [ ] Select differents fonts (from the server itself with .ttf included in build)
+- [ ] Add frame "liseraie" of the color of the theme around each quote
+- [ ] Order all posts by the latest and group them by post index and display the different language posted as (might also be the good page for the post scheduler report)
 - [ ] Make video slideshow like [this one](https://www.facebook.com/forbes/videos/2210815839210391/?__xts__%5B0%5D=68.ARDZGhFdLZ5nPEECKDldx1FBX6eJ8X_oMyN0ny0nhpWJk1a0ipw2KzWTPsV9AUTNSxcXzBNlcC3VCSi2J8tW90Rhqw9DQ855wf-9gbHgAMnsVV3r7LcXHHAS473AjBRi0dP_pA5wZ9j1Y0k4z9-46_FvkCmnbXrzWZdKaA9m_4negMHXEmnLhS2iVwEJkk7XPukSdzT2OhM6wnTOhPNkVjHGc9dyIOwBjhvyBYFiyJzo5odXZWyBluErXHSYNbeiXpIPLS7D-IHT1qZR9CXC5oNY5QtRK51h8c008V00y1ejtsqvVveBO_vKwas70VczStEiL91oi90mI5rgEjkjYplzy45NC6s90_--k1IxHmxSQIr13glknXQQNF4&__tn__=-R)